LOW SELF-ESTEEM

 Low self-esteem is quite common today.
 We are under enormous pressure to ‘perform’, at work, socially, as a parent, and in terms of how we look and how we age.
 Women today may feel under more pressure than previous generations, as the media bombards us with the concepts of “doing it all” and “having it all”.
 If low self-esteem is not resolved, sufferers can go on to develop other problems, such as drug or alcohol dependency, depression and feelings of hopelessness.

 Our experienced Counsellors at Sandyford Wellness Centre recognise the importance of building self-esteem and offer counselling to help change negative thinking patterns and help you gain a feeling of self- worth and self-belief.
-We can also support you in addressing depression, and/or any negative behaviour you might be engaging in as a result of how you feel, including drinking too much, regularly using recreational or prescription drugs and disordered eating including binge eating, emotional eating, bulimia or anorexia.
+We can also support you in addressing depression, and/or any negative behaviour you might be engaging in as a result of how you feel, including drinking too much, regularly using recreational or prescription drugs and disordered eating including binge eating, emotional eating or bulimia.